lab-robotics-unipv/eduMorse/README.md

 - pytoml

 ### Directory diagram
 After the installation new files are added in _/opt_.
-At the top of directory hierarchy there is _morseLab_ folder, it contains:
+At the top of directory hierarchy there is _eduMorse_ folder, it contains:
 - games -> blend files for maps and objects, conf files for games and robots
 - libraries -> C and Java libraries to support programming in these languages
 - score -> scripts to count score and collisions, a layer manages communication between them